 Submissions with non-conventional typography and/or layout will also be considered.

 Glossator is an Open Access journal.
-All volumes are published as free online pdfs and in print-on-demand paper volumes.
+All volumes are published online and in hard copy print-on-demand volumes

 This work is licensed under a Creative Commons Attribution 3.0 United States License.